claireannphillips/proj10-meetme/README.md

 # proj7-Gcal
 Snarf appointment data from a selection of a user's Google calendars
-#Author: Claire Phillips with help from Shohei
+#Author: Claire Phillips with help from Miguel and John

 ##What it does